-Chrome's privacy settings
+Choose your privacy settings

 Learn about each privacy settingUse a web service to help resolve navigation errors

-- Learn more about navigation error suggestions
+- Learn more about navigation error suggestions.

 - Learn more about the address bar prediction service.

-- About this feature: Browsers use the IP address to load a webpage.
-By looking up this information in advance, any links you click on the webpage will load faster.
-Websites can also use pre-rendering technology to pre-load the links that you might click next.
+- About this feature: Browsers use an IP address to load a webpage.
+When you visit a webpage, Chrome can look up the IP addresses of all its links and prerender (preload) or prefetch ones you might navigate to next.
+Websites can use prerendering and prefetching technology to more quickly load links that you might click next.

-- Learn more about prerendering technology
+- Learn more about prerendering technology.

 - About this feature: Get an instant alert whenever the browser detects that the website you're going to may be harmful.

-- Learn more about phishing and malware detection
+- Learn more about phishing and malware detection.

 - About this feature: This allows Chrome to use the same spell-checking technology as Google Search.

-- Learn more about Google Search's spell-checking technology
+- Learn more about Google Search's spell-checking technology.

-- Learn more about usage statistics and crash reports
+- Learn more about usage statistics and crash reports.

-- Learn more about Do Not Track
+- Learn more about Do Not Track.

-- Learn more about web content settings
+- Learn more about web content settings.

 Using a Chromebook at work or school?
 Your network administrator might apply some of these privacy settings for you, in which case you can't change them yourself.
 Learn about using a managed Chromebook.